tailhook/vagga/examples/tutorials/laravel/README.rst

             container: adminer
             run: php7 -S 127.0.0.1:8001 -t /opt/adminer

-This command will simply start the php embedded development server with its root pointing to the directory containing the adminer files.
+This command will start the php embedded server with its root pointing to the directory we setup for Adminer.

 To access adminer, visit ``localhost:8001`` and fill the username and password fields with "vagga".